erans/thumbla/README.md

 - **HTTP/S** - fetch from a remote HTTP/S server
 - **[AWS S3](https://aws.amazon.com/s3/)** - fetch from an S3 bucket.
 Supports accessing a private S3 bucket that is not accessible to the world.
 - **[Google Storage](https://cloud.google.com/storage/)** - fetch from a Google Storage bucket.
 Support accessing a private Google Storage bucket that is not accessible to the world.
+- **[Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/)** - fetch from an Azure Blob Storage bucket.
+Support accessing a private Azure Blob Storage bucket that is not accessible to the world.
+- **[DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/)** - fetch from a DigitalOcean Spaces bucket.
+Support accessing a private DigitalOcean Spaces bucket that is not accessible to the world.
+- **[Cloudflare R2](https://www.cloudflare.com/r2/)** - fetch from a Cloudflare R2 bucket.
+Support accessing a private Cloudflare R2 bucket that is not accessible to the world.

 With AWS S3 and Google Storage support you can allow access to only a specific folder within a private bucket.